lacymorrow/experiments/README.md

 Flashpress is a Flash front-end for any WordPress, Moveable Type, or Blogger blog with an XML–RPC interface.
 It interfaces with your blog to provide, super–fast editing without reloading pages.
 It contains a built-in text interface based off of the open–source Obedit.
 Interface offers basic creation/deletion and editing of posts, as well as a login cookie for quick login.

-Use 'demo' for both the username and password to test.
+Use `demo` for both the username and password.

 #### Gallery